jcawley5/architecture-center/docs/ref-arch/RA0009/readme.md

 ############################################################
 #     You can modify the front matter properties below     #
 ############################################################
-title: SAP Task Center
+title: Establish a central inbox with SAP Task Center
 description: Guidance for setting up SAP Task Center service on SAP BTP.
 Learn about the architecture components and flow in this architecture.
-sidebar_label: SAP Task Center
+sidebar_label: Establish a central inbox with SAP Task Center
 keywords: [sap, btp, cloud, task center]
 image: img/logo.svg
 tags: [aws, azure, gcp, appdev]